aragon/aragon-cli/docs/Main-commands.md

 - `--template`: The name of the contract that will be deployed as the [DAO template](templates-intro.md) that will be used to create your DAO.
 If no Template is provided it will use a default Template that sets up the DAO with just your app (`bare-template.aragonpm.eth`).
 - `--template-init [argument1 ... argumentN]`: The constructor arguments for the Template contract, each separated by a space.
 See the [deploy command](#aragon-deploy) for more information on constructor arguments.
 - `--template-deploy-event`: Arguments to be passed to the template constructor.
 Defaults to `DeployInstance`.
+- `--build`: A flag to specify whether the webapp should be built while publishing, running the script specified in `build-script` of `package.json`.
+Defaults to `true`.
 - `--build-script`: The name of the NPM script in your app that will be used for building the webapp.
+- `--prepublish`: A flag to specify whether to run a prepublish script specified in `prepublish-script` of `package.json`.
+Defaults to `true`.
+- `--prepublish-script`: The name of the NPM script in your app that will be run before publishing the app.
 - `--client`: Whether to start the Aragon client or not.
 Defaults to `true`.
 - `--client-version`: Version of Aragon client used to run your sandboxed app.
 - `--client-port`: Port being used by Aragon client.
 - `--client-path`: A path pointing to an existing Aragon client installation.
 - `--app-init`: Name of the function that will be called to initialize an app.
 Defaults to `initialize`.
 - `--app-init-args`: Arguments for calling the app init function.

 ### Running your app from a development HTTP server